 It’s that time of year when leaves turn golden, the air gets nippy, and ghosts and goblins make their Halloween appearances.
-For the last month, several older hotels here in Colorado have been hosting ghost-hunting parties and spooky tours.
+During October, several older hotels here in Colorado have been hosting ghost-hunting parties and spooky tours.
 Silly fun...or are these hotels truly haunted?

 I Think My House Is Haunted, Can You Help Me?

 Over the years a few people have called our agency, asking if we could investigate ghosts they believe are haunting their homes.
 We’ll decline, explaining that we are not paranormal investigators, and we try to steer them to paranormal investigation sources that sincerely want to help people and not take advantage of their fears.

 Most paranormal investigators are people who are certified in parapsychology or who have studied paranormal investigations.
 Their goal is to help people in need, and often paranormal investigators do not accept money for their services (although they may accept donations for travel, lodging and expenses).
 Some paranormal investigators make money through writing books, conducting “ghost tours,” giving workshops, or even starring in TV reality shows about ghost hunters.

 Tips for Hiring a Paranormal Investigator

 The National and International ParaHaunt Paranormal Family Network offers referrals to paranormal investigators throughout the U.S.and the world.
 However, keep in mind that although these paranormal organizations meet ParaHaunt’s professional standards, ParaHaunt does not endorse any of the groups.
 Link: http://miparahaunt.tripod.com/id82.html.

 Before you retain a paranormal organization or a paranormal investigator, here’s some ideas for checking their backgrounds:

 Research the organization/person on the internet for news stories and client referrals